IBM-Cloud/docs/services/networksecuritygroups/index.md

 # Getting started with IBM Network Security Groups (BETA)

+The {{site.data.keyword.networksecuritygroups_full}} service in Bluemix focuses on network security.
+Use the IBM Network Security Groups service to configure and manage network policies that control inbound and outbound traffic between virtual servers.
+You can find the service in the Bluemix catalog under the Security category and under the Network category.

 A security group is a set of IP filter rules.
-You can configure {{site.data.keyword.networksecuritygroups_full}} for virtual servers and virtual server groups.
-The service is available at IBM Bluemix&reg; > Catalog > Services > Security > Network Security Groups.
+Each IP rule represents a network security rule.
+Each security group represents a network security policy.
+You can have up to 10 security groups per space of your Bluemix organization.
+You can assign multiple security groups to a single virtual server or to a virtual server group.

+**Note:** All instances in a virtual server group must have the same security groups associated.

+For more information about IBM Virtual Servers and security groups, see: [Security Groups](https://www.{DomainName}/docs/virtualmachines/vm_index.html#vm_security_groups).

 The following security groups are provided in Bluemix for IBM Virtual Servers: